Simple vinaigrette dressing for your salads.

 Get My Favorite Recipe

-, Let me start by confessing something: I’ve never been a big fan of store-bought dressings that line the grocery store shelves, filled with a laundry list of ingredients I can barely pronounce and loaded with excessive amounts of sugar and additives.
+Let me start by confessing something: I’ve never been a big fan of store-bought dressings that line the grocery store shelves, filled with a laundry list of ingredients I can barely pronounce and loaded with excessive amounts of sugar and additives.
 It just didn’t sit right with me.
 I discovered the joy of making my dressings at home, and it was a game-changer!
 The simplicity, the freshness, and the freedom to customize the flavors to my liking opened up a whole new world of possibilities.
 And let me tell you, once you experience the vibrant taste and wholesome goodness of a homemade dressing, there’s no turning back.

-As we embark on this culinary adventure, I encourage you to experiment.
 Tweak the ratios, add your flair, and let your taste buds guide you.
 So, grab your whisk, dust off that blender, and get ready to transform your salads into sensational culinary masterpieces.
 I’ll be here, guiding you every step of the way, sharing tips and tricks to ensure your dressings are nothing short of perfection.

 How to Make Salad Dressing

-Acidity: Every salad needs a bit of acid to give it that tangy flavor.
+• Acidity: Every salad needs a bit of acid to give it that tangy flavor.
 You can get acidity from vinegar or fresh citrus.
 Add a basic apple cider, sherry, white wine, or champagne vinegar.
 Fresh citrus includes lemons, limes, grapefruits, oranges, and mandarins.
-Try using the zest of the citrus for an even strong citrus taste.
+Try using the zest of the citrus for an even stronger citrus taste.

-Sweetness: A good salad dressing also has a slight sweetness for balance.
+• Sweetness: A good salad dressing also has a slight sweetness for balance.
 Adding a little bit of honey, maple, date, or coconut sugar will go a long way in the flavor of the dressing.

-Savory: Salad dressings also need a savory base, such as mustard, coconut amino, soy sauce, and Worcestershire sauce.
+• Savory: Salad dressings also need a savory base, such as mustard, coconut amino, soy sauce, and Worcestershire sauce.

-Salt is an essential ingredient that softens the acid and makes the flavors pop.
+• Salt is an essential ingredient that softens the acid and makes the flavors pop.
 Remember, if you use other salty ingredients, like anchovies or cheese high in salt like feta, taste the dressing before adding any more.

-Fat: Cold-press olive oil is an excellent source of fat in homemade salad dressing.
+• Fat: Cold-press olive oil is an excellent source of fat in homemade salad dressing.
 You can also enhance the flavor using nut oil like almond or hazelnut.
 Avocado oil has also started to become very popular in salad dressing.

-Tips for Making the Best Dressing:
+Tips for Making the Best Dressing

 • Add fresh herbs such as mint, basil, tarragon, and cilantro for flavor.